XuPeng-SH/tae_design/dn.md

      [Block-10] --- [Delete Buffer]
      ```
    - Marshal commands
-2. Push the prepared object as the table range to the store
+2. Push the prepared object as a range object to the store
    ```
-   21/$shard/$tableId/30_59
+   20/$shard/30_59
    ```
 3. Commit
 4. Checkpoint relevant LSNs

-## Table Checkpoint
+## Checkpoint
-1. Select a existed buffer checkpoint `[100, 130]`
+1. Select a existed buffer checkpoint `[100,130]`
-2. Prepare a table checkpoint object
+2. Prepare a checkpoint object
+   - Catalog and metadata snapshot
 3. Push to the store
    ```
-   20/$shard/$tableId/130
+   10/$shard/130
    ```
-4. Update the local table checkpoint list
+4. Update the local checkpoint list
    ```
    [130] --> [90] --> [20]
    ```
-## Snapshot Table Read
+## Snapshot Read
-1. Find the closest table checkpoint to the snapshot timestamp
+1. Find the closest checkpoint to the snapshot timestamp
    ```
    Checkpoints:        [130] --> [90] --> [20]